dvndra/analyzing_usr_reviews/readme.md

 ## The attached jupyter notebook shows how *rating, sentiment and length of user reviews* affect deveoper response to user reviews
 [![Supported Python version](https://img.shields.io/pypi/pyversions/Lucid.svg)]()

-In this analysis, developer response behaviour comprises of two important aspects:
+Developer response behaviour comprises of two important aspects:
-- whether developer provides a response to a review, and
+- whether developer provides a response to a review, and if applicable
 - how much time developer takes to respond (aka response time) The code template can be used to do similar analysis on custom dataset structured as one .csv file for every app in a folder.